orbitalapi/demos/s3-postgres-kafka/README.md

 You can see the details by viewing [stack.nebula.kts](/projects/com.petflix:s3-postgres-kafka:0.1.0/source?selectedFile=orbital%2Fnebula%2Fstack.nebula.kts).

+> [!NOTE]
-These services should start automatically.
+> The stub services should start automatically.
 However, if not, check the docs on [enabling stubs](https://orbitalhq.com/docs/testing/stubbing-services#enabling-stubs)

 ## Reading ticket sales from S3
 Ticket sales are returned from an S3 bucket